matcodesalot/galaga-arcade/README.md

 ## Credits

-- This game is programmed by [matcodesalot](https://github.com/matcodesalot).
+- This game was programmed by [matcodesalot](https://github.com/matcodesalot).
-- The artwork used in this game was created by [Dylestorm](https://livingtheindie.com/).
-Specifically, the artwork is linked [here](https://livingtheindie.itch.io/pixel-shmup-ships-free).
+- The artwork was created by [Dylestorm](https://livingtheindie.com/).
+Specifically, the artwork used in this project is linked [here](https://livingtheindie.itch.io/pixel-shmup-ships-free).